irhafidz/PeopleFlux/peoplefluxvis.md

 > Fiona depends on the modules `enum34, six, cligj, munch, argparse,` and `ordereddict` (the two latter modules are standard in Python
 > 2.7+).
 Pip will fetch these requirements for you, but users installing Fiona from a Windows installer must get them separately.

-2. Python Architecture version
+2. Check your Python Architecture version

-    import platform as p
+3. import platform as p
 print(p.architecture())
     ('64bit', 'WindowsPE')

-3. Download the appropriate GDAL version as your Python architecture (mine is 64bit)
+4. Download the appropriate GDAL version as your Python architecture (mine is 64bit)

 Go to the GDAL website release [here](http://www.gisinternals.com/release.php) and download the Windows 64 bit.
 I picked the MSVC2017 x64 and will be redirect [to the other page](http://www.gisinternals.com/query.html?content=filelist&file=release-1911-x64-gdal-2-4-4-mapserver-7-4-3.zip).
 Download GDAL version that is in appropriate with your python architecture.
 There are 4 download files: